 Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course

-The Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course at NTU is aligned with the NTU 2025 Education Strategy and focuses on the 3Cs expected of all NTU graduates: Character, Competence, and Cognitive Agility.
+The Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course at NTU is aligned with the NTU 2025 Education Strategy and focuses on the 3Cs expected of all NTU graduates: Character, Competence and Cognitive Agility.

 In today's rapidly evolving world, technological advancements and changing work environments demand a new approach to education.
 Our ICC courses emphasize key transferable skills and address global challenges through an interdisciplinary and collaborative learning model.

 By breaking down traditional academic barriers, the ICC program integrates various disciplines, offering a comprehensive and future-ready higher education experience.
-Designed to enhance the academic and professional skills of our doctoral candidates, the course prepares them thoroughly for their research endeavours and beyond.
+Designed to enhance the academic and professional skills of our doctoral candidates, the course prepares them for their research endeavours and beyond.

 GP8000: Artificial Intelligence Literacy